yichaozeng/cophy_ABC/README.md

 The provided code works on a cluster running on SLURM.
 The `batch_command` folder contain commands you can copy and paste into your SSH terminal.
 The `SLURM` folder contain scripts with which to submit your jobs.
 The `R` folder contain the R scripts you will need to run the analyses.
 Before starting, put all three folders in your working directory.

 ## Simulating cophylogenies from the prior distribution
-True speciation rates are randoml drawn from the prior distribution to simulate the prior set of cophylogenies
+True speciation rates are randoml drawn from the prior distribution to simulate the prior set of cophylogenies:

 $$
 \lambda_H \sim \mathrm{Exp}(0.5), \lambda_S \sim \mathrm{Exp}(0.5)